DFRobot/DFRobot_SIM7000/README.md

 <content>

 ## Summary
-The library is used to Send and receive GPRS or NB-IOT data (TCP,UDP)
+The library provide some application rely on SIM7000:
+   Use GPRS mode or NB-IOT mod to send and receive data by UDP or TCP Positioning current position by GNSS, this function works better on outdoor We also provide a way to send AT command directly to SIM7000

 ## Methods